 Given that Evil Dead II was a far more professional affair, the lions share of the deleted material was ideas removed in the writing & planning stages, leaving quite a small amount that was actually filmed but not included in the final film, and most of this tended to be individual shots or short sequences as opposed of whole scenes.
 One major deleted scene 'myth' worth de-bunking is that some people adamantly recall a late 80's HBO showing of the movie which contained an alternate hand severing sequence, using a hatchet instead of a chainsaw.
 Its worth stating once and for all that no such sequence exists.
+There is however, a fair amount of new & alternate footage in the Evil Dead II: "Severely Edited For Television" TV version, as detailed on the Evil Dead II - Alternate Versions page.

-Unlike The Evil Dead, there has been no deleted scenes or raw footage for Evil Dead II released up to now.
+Unlike The Evil Dead, there have been no deleted scenes or raw footage for Evil Dead II officially released to date.
 The 1997 US Elite 'Blood Red Edition' Evil Dead II laserdisc contains a featurette called Behind The Screams, which is 27m 43s of edited highlights taken from Greg Nicotero's behind the scenes camcorder footage.
 The 2000 R1 US Anchor Bay Evil Dead II DVD contains a documentary called The Gore The Merrier running at 31m 51s, which shows some alternate camcorder footage to the previous laserdisc release, intercut with clips from the film and interviews with some members of the special effects crew; Howard Berger, Robert Kurtzman & Greg Nicotero.
 This documentary can be found on a number of subsequent R1 & R2 DVD releases.
 The 2011 US Lionsgate Evil Dead II Blu-Ray release contains large number of new extras, including a fair amount of Greg camcorder footage spread over the various featurettes, and many previously unseen photos.

 Greg Nicotero's behind the scenes camcorder footage